uspki/policies/certificate-policy.md

 All CAs shall implement multi-factor authentication for the Officer Trusted Role.

-For all CAs and Certificate System Components including certificate status services operating under this policy, the computer security functions listed below are required.
+For all CAs and Certificate System Components including certificate status services, the computer security functions listed below are required.
 These functions may be provided by the operating system, or through a combination of operating system, software, and physical safeguards.
 The Certificate System Components shall include the following functionality:

 - Be configured to remove or disable all accounts, applications, services, protocols, and ports that are not used in the CA's operations
 - Authenticate the identity of users before permitting access to the system or applications